 When to use the stick for reflexology and when not

 The question is this: Does the stick actually improve the quality and the results of a Thai Reflexology session, or is it just a tool to relieve the hands of the therapist?

-I have personally received hundreds of Thai Foot Massage sessions, and I have also taught the techniques to hundreds of students.
+I have personally received hundreds of Thai Foot Massage sessions, and I have also taught the techniques to many hundreds of students.